Gianpiero Piovani: International career

 In 2009 Piovani was capped for the first time for the Padania national football team, which hosted the VIVA World Cup.
 On 22 June 2009, he achieved the winning goal in his first international match.

 Coaching career

 After his retirement, in the 2009–10 season he became the manager of Nuova Verolese Calcio.

 In the 2010–11 season, he became the head coach of A.C.
 Rodengo Saiano, in place of resigning Paolo Rodolfi, in the Lega Pro Seconda Divisione Group A.

 In the 2011–12 season, he became the head coach of Darfo Boario until the end of the season.

 In 2024 Piovani became manager of Inter Milan Women.
+On 23 June 2026, he left the club.

+On 4 July 2026, Piovani was announced as manager of AS Roma Women, signing a two year contract with the club.